agalcalledjen/Life-of-Litter/README.md

 # Life of Litter 🥫🍌🥛📰🥡

-A web-based game about the life of litter.
+A responsive web-based game about the life of litter.

 ---
 ---